jexnator/starter-academic/content/publication/CloudSec/index.md

 Security is the practice of safeguarding intellectual property from unauthorized access, use, or modification.

 The CIA triad is a fundamental concept in information security, comprising three core principles:
-- Confidentiality: Limiting access to information to authorized users and preventing access by unauthorized persons.
+- <b>Confidentiality</b>: Limiting access to information to authorized users and preventing access by unauthorized persons.
-- Integrity: Ensuring the consistency, accuracy, and trustworthiness of data throughout its lifecycle, including the origin or source of the data.
+- <b>Integrity</b>: Ensuring the consistency, accuracy, and trustworthiness of data throughout its lifecycle, including the origin or source of the data.
-- Availability: Ensuring that information resources are readily accessible when needed.
+- <b>Availability</b>: Ensuring that information resources are readily accessible when needed.

 The CIA triad faces challenges in modern IT environments due to the large volume of information to be protected, the diverse sources of data, and the variety of formats used.